digital-land/technical-documentation/docs/data-operations-manual/Tutorials/Onboarding.md

 ### Processes

 #### Adding data
-* Read the [operational procedures guide](../../Explanation/Operational-Procedures), does it help start to make sense of the data lifecylce?
+* Read the [operational procedures guide](../../Explanation/Operational-Procedures), it should help to start to make sense of the data lifecycle.

 #### Data quality
 * Read the following pages: